hub714/awsdemos/sm-groundtruth/README.md

 ## Instructions

 The purpose of this demo is to show how one could initiate a flow from the Okta console and eventually get into Sagemaker GroundTruth.
+The high level steps are:
+1. Upload images, create manifest
+2. Create bare bones Cognito User Pool, SageMaker workteam
+3. Create Okta SAML app and retrieve Okta app metadata URL
+4. Update CloudFormation with Labeling Endpoint URL and Okta Metadata URL
+5. Create Okta bookmark
+6. Create job via CFN custom resource

 ### Upload demo tennis images + Create/upload manifest